Shahriar9000/CMPT474_TutorMe_Group_Project/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+npm install
+Install & configure the AWS Amplify CLI. npm install -g @aws-amplify/cli

+amplify configure
+To see a video of how to configure the CLI, click here

+Create a new AWS Amplify Project amplify init
+Here, walk through the following steps:

+Enter a name for the project YOURPROJECTNAME
+Enter a name for the environment master
+Choose your default editor: Visual Studio Code (or your editor of choice) Choose the type of app that you're building javascript What javascript framework are you using react
+Source Directory Path: src
+Distribution Directory Path: public
+Build Command: npm run-script build
+Start Command: npm run-script develop
+Push the updated project configuration to AWS.
+It will deploy a CloudFormation template that has an Amazon Cognito resource that enables user authentication. amplify push

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />